Capel Eidalwyr

 Capel Eidalwyr is a Roman Catholic chapel located on the site of a POW camp at Henllan, Ceredigion, Wales.
-The chapel was established in a former dormitory by Italian prisoners of war, and was decorated mainly by Mario Felito.
+The chapel was established in a former dormitory by Italian prisoners of war, and was decorated mainly by Mario Ferlito.
 Now disused, and in some disrepair, the chapel is a Grade II* listed building, described in its Cadw record as a "unique and unusually elaborate example".

 History

 The chapel was the inspiration of Don Ital Padoan, a priest interned at Henllan.
 Given permission by the camp authorities to convert a Nissen hut previously in use as a dormitory, the prisoners used readily-available materials, including wood from packing cases, empty tinned-food containers, roofing felt and cement bags.
-Paint was extracted from natural dyes and the painting was principally undertaken by Mario Felito.
+Paint was extracted from natural dyes and the painting was principally undertaken by Mario Ferlito.
 The chapel was formally consecrated in 1944.

 Felito returned to the camp with seven other former prisoners in 1977.
-(Note: Mario Felito died in 2008, aged 86, at his home in Ornavasso, Italy.)
+(Note: Mario Ferlito died in 2008, aged 86, at his home in Ornavasso, Italy.)
 As of 2020, the chapel has been weather-proofed through complete enclosure within a larger structure and restoration is ongoing.
 The chapel is open for visits by prior appointment.